 Which produced “see through” windows and a bit more realistic image.

 EZ Mask’s real strength is with fine hair detail and semi-transparent things like smoke.
-Check out this video for some amazing results.

 One caution, I discovered that PNG images can give EZ Mask some problems, so convert them to JPEG’s before using EZ Mask.